1005 N. Marion St.

 The Hillsborough County DUI Task Force publishes in advance information on the dates and locations of predetermined checkpoint operations.

-Click here to find out more about the DUI Task Force for Hillsborough County.
 For instance, the DUI Task Force, Operation 3D, plans to increase roadblocks through the end of 2016.
 These DUI checkpoint locations in Hillsborough County include Tampa, Ybor City, Plant City, and Brandon, Florida.

 More roadblocks and checkpoints are planned for the New Year.
 Over the New Year’s weekend, Hillsborough deputies made 56 DUI arrests, and 38 of those arrests occurred on New Year’s Eve and during the early morning hours of New Year’s Day.

-Deputies with the Hillsborough County Sheriff’s Office have scheduled at least 20 more “saturation” patrols during the summer month of 2016 looking for individuals who might be under the influence of alcohol or drugs.
-This show of force is specifically targeted at discouraging individuals from driving after having anything to drink.
+Deputies with the Hillsborough County Sheriff’s Office have scheduled at least 20 more “saturation” patrols during the summer of 2016, looking for individuals who might be under the influence of alcohol or drugs.

 Roadblock Information the Prosecutor Must Disclose

 Reading the checkpoint guidelines used in your checkpoint is just the first step.
-Other information can be used to determine how many individuals were actually stopped, what delay was caused to vehicles that were not subjected to further investigation, and how many total arrests occurred.
+Other information can be used to determine how many individuals were stopped, what delay was caused to vehicles that were not subjected to further investigation, and how many total arrests occurred.

 Specific Written Guidelines for the DUI Roadblock Must be Developed to Limit Police Discretion